ishaan1028/blogit-client/README.md

 # Blogit (MERN)

-<p>A responsive blog app with all CRUD operations for users, blogs, and comments including important features suc as searching, filtering, and tags for an amazing blogging experience</p>
+<p>A responsive blog app with all CRUD operations for users, blogs, and comments including important features such as searching, filtering, and tags for an amazing blogging experience</p>

 - Authentication using JWT
 - Built using React, React-Bootstrap, Node, Express, and MongoDB